impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-5-content.md

 ## Brace Expansion

 The curly-brace syntax around `{shims,versions}` deserves special mention.
-This is called ["brace expansion"](https://web.archive.org/web/20230312015457/https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html){:target="_blank" rel="noopener"}.
+This is called ["brace expansion"](https://web.archive.org/web/20230312015457/https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html){:target="_blank" rel="noopener" }.
 It's useful when the strings that you want to create share similarities, and differ only in one or a few respects.

 Here, we're using it to create the two directories in a single line of code, rather than two separate lines, like so: